 One common misconception about absorbers is that you can tell how well they worked by if the Mylar bag is vacuumed in on the sides.
 While it is not unusual for the bag to pull in some, it is important to remember that absorbers will only remove oxygen from the air... not all air.
 Air is composed of much more than just oxygen, but it is the oxygen you want to get rid of.
 Also, absorbers added in with a very dry product can take much longer to work (days instead of hours) than if there is a tiny bit of moisture in the air.
 Don't expect your absorbers to vacuum pack your mylar bags.

-Dessicants have their place in food storage, especially when storing things like sugar or salt.
+Desiccants have their place in food storage, especially when storing things like sugar or salt.
 Sugar and salt does not go bad but it can turn into one hard block in storage.
-A dessicant or two sealed inside with those items can help keep it loose and usable.
-Dessicants can keep oxygen absorbers from working properly and is is not usally recommended to use both dessicant and oxygen absrobers in the same Mylar bag.
-In 5 gallon buckets you may put a dessicant on the bottom of the food item and an oxygen absorber on the top before sealing the bag if you wish.
+A desiccant or two sealed inside with those items can help keep it loose and usable.
+Dessicants can keep oxygen absorbers from working properly and is is not usally recommended to use both desiccant and oxygen absrobers in the same Mylar bag.
+In 5 gallon buckets you may put a desiccant on the bottom of the food item and an oxygen absorber on the top before sealing the bag if you wish.
 Just do not put them side by side.

 What foods to store?

 The best food items to put up for long term storage are whole grains like wheat, rice, oats etc. As a rule the more a food item is processed the shorter itís storage life will be.
 For example, whole wheat will store two or three time as long as ground flour.
 You are better to put up whole wheat, then stash away a good grinder with it, than you are to store 5 gallon buckets of flour.
-Be carful in storing things with oils and fats that can go rancid.
-For example, white rice will store very well, but brown may only store for a few years as is will go rancid.
+Be careful in storing things with oils and fats.
 Just because food is sealed in a Mylar bag does not mean it will never go bad.
-Much has to do with how it is stored.
+Much has to do with how it is stored after sealing it in the Mylar bag.
 Heat is big enemy.
 Food stored in your attic will not keep nearly as long as food stored in your cellar.